Diebbo/assignment-3-computational-geometry/report/chapters/quickhull.typ

   height: 6cm,
 )<fig:quickhull-bench-loglog>

-As we could expect, the optimization provided by the compiler improved the performance by almost a 10x factor across all the different distributions.
+As we could expect, the optimization provided by the compiler improved the performance by a 5-10x factor across all the different distributions.
 But the overall behavior of the algorithm remained the same.

+In addition, we've also measured time taken for each function inside the implementation with a flame graph (see @fig:quickhull-flame).

+#figure(
+  caption: [Flame graph for QuickHull algorithm],
+  kind: auto,
+  image("../assets/quick_flame.png", width: 100%)
+)<fig:quickhull-flame>

+The results reported respect our expectations, as the majority is equally split between the `isLeft`, `findExtremePointsCases`, `std::push_back` functions.